breadnone/STween/README.md

 Helper apis : can be chained to main api, e.g : STween.move(go, to, duration).setLoop(2);

-- setLoop
+- setLoop : Set the loop count.
-- setEase
+- setEase : Set easing function.
-- setPingpong
+- setPingpong : PingPong style loop cycle.
-- setOnUpdate
+- setOnUpdate : Callback on every frame while tweening.
-- setOnComplete
+- setOnComplete : Callback when a tween has completed.
-- setDelay
+- setDelay : Delayed startup of a tween.
-- setAnimationCurve
+- setAnimationCurve : Easing function based on AnimationCurve.
-- setId
+- setId : Custom id.
-- setUnscaledTime
+- setUnscaledTime : True = will not be affected by Time.timeScale
-- setSpeed
+- setSpeed : Constant speed based tween.
-- setOnCompleteRepeat
+- setOnCompleteRepeat : OnComplete callback will be repeatedly invoked on each loop cycle.
-- setDestroyOnComplete
+- setDestroyOnComplete : Destroys the gameObject on completion.
-- setCancelOn
+- setCancelOn : Cancelling based on a condition/predicate.
-- setPauseOn
+- setPauseOn : Pausing based on a condition/predicate.
-- setResumeOn
+- setResumeOn : Resuming based on a condition/predicate.
-- setFrom
+- setFrom : Re-positioning on startup.
-- setLookAt
+- setLookAt : Focuses on the target's transform.
+- setActiveOnComplete : Set the active state of a gameObject on completion.
+- setActiveOnStart : Set the active state of a gameObject on startup.
+- setAudioOnStart : Play audioSource on startup.
+- setAudioOnComplete : Play audioSource on completion.
+- setSkip : Frame skipping effect (Experimental).

 Extensions : can be chained to both main and helper apis.